 Communicating with health professionals can be frustrating and confusing.
-Health workers can be very busy and often only have time for very brief discussions, they may use terms you are not familiar with and they may talk quickly and/or they may not find out if you understand what they're saying.
+Health workers can be very busy, they may use terms you are not familiar with and they may talk quickly and/or they may not find out if you understand what they're saying.